whichjdk/whichjdk.com/README.md

 There are plenty of Java™ Development Kits (JDK) distributions available.
 Pretty much all of them build on the source code of the [OpenJDK](https://openjdk.java.net), which is the open source reference implementation of the Java SE Platform Specification.
-The distributions differ in licences, commercial support, supported platforms, and update frequency.
+The distributions differ in licenses, commercial support, supported platforms, and update frequency.

 ## TL;DR